Amorebieta-Etxano

 Amorebieta-Etxano, also known as Zornotza (Spanish, Amorebieta-Echano), is a town and municipality located in Biscay in the Basque Country, an Autonomous Community in northern Spain.

 At the time of the 2019 census, the population of the municipality was 19,339, with 16,907 inhabitants living in Amorebieta.
 The mayor is Andoni Agirrebeitia.

+The coat of arms, which features the two parishes, bears the inscription Amorebieta Etxanoko Udala Zornotza, which means Amorebieta-Echano Town Council, Zornoza.